-Canine anal glands, (aka canine anal sacs), are a pair of small scent glands which are located on either side of the anus, slightly below the anal opening, at about the 5 o’clock and 7 o’clock positions in reference to the circumference of the anus.
+Anal glands are a pair of small scent glands which are located on either side of a dog’s anus, slightly below the anal opening, at about the 5 o’clock and 7 o’clock positions in reference to the circumference of the anus.

 Anal sacs vary in size depending on the dog breed.
 Generally speaking, healthy anal sacs range in size from a pea to a kidney bean.

 The dog anal glands produce a unique odor that gives the individual dog his “identity”.
 The odor on the stool helps the dog to establish territory.
 That’s also why dogs sniff each other’s rear end as a form of “greeting” or communication.

 The anal glands are emptied during defecation by the pressure of stool passing through the anus.